Openhab-Nodes/website/content/en/userguide/addons.md

 **Note**: Not every version of every Add-on is reviewed.
 Check for user ratings, comments, the release date and the open Issues count before installing.

+### Addon Sources

+By default the https://www.openhabx.com Addon registry is queried for Addons.
+Addon sources are managed on the <a class="demolink" href="">Addons</a> page in the subsection "Addon Registries".

 ## Things

 openHAB X is abstracting devices and services **Things**.
 A simple example is a lightbulb.
 A Thing can have related or child Things, like a HiFi amplifier with different control zones and various functionalities.
 A Thing consists of a Name, a description and Thing Properties.